fresheneesz/parsinator.js/Readme.md

 ## Todo
-* Figure out if you want state to propagate downward
 * make a note about ignoring parser results in custom parsers notes - related to ignoreSep
 * more custom parsers notes
  * Note about using `Context.ok` or `Context.fail` on the most recent parse context.
 But make the opposite note if you decide state shouldn't be propagated downwards.
 * Write up details on how to interpret debug trace output
-* write up tutorial (note that the tutorial doesn't cover anything that isn't in the reference docs, but vice versa is not true)
+* write up tutorial (note that the tutorial shouldn't cover anything that isn't in the reference docs, but vice versa is not true)
 * Support streaming input.
-* See if parsing unicode presents unique challenges as is mentioned in https://github.com/GregRos/parjs
-* Investigate what [parjs](https://github.com/GregRos/parjs)'s traces look like
+Note this requires a stream that allows backtracking.
+Not sure how to structure that.
 * Mention somewhere to be careful about using new style lambda functions, because they don't retain their own `this` and thus won't be able to access the current context (but may instead access an upper context).
 * Inform people (SO?)